scarioscia/scarioscia.github.io/_posts/2025-06-26-gantt-chart.md

 )
 ```

 You then create a `ganttrify object`, which offers some options for customization - but further details can be adjusted in plotting.
-You can also turn off month numbers or month names here:
+You can also turn off month numbers or month names here.
+For a cleaner view, you can change `hide_wp` to `TRUE`, which will remove the theme-level headers.
 ```
 library(ganttrify)

 p <- ganttrify(
   project = gantt_table,
   by_date = TRUE,
-  hide_wp = TRUE,
+  hide_wp = FALSE,
   project_start_date = min(gantt_table$start_date),
   month_number_label = FALSE,  # turn off default month numbers
   month_date_label = FALSE     # turn off month names